arifchoudhury/turner-townsend-backend-assessment/README.md

 and which are correctly tested given their size.
 All of these require python as it is the language we use most often here.

-To be clear, we would **love** to see how you have tested your code.
+We do require the solution to be submitted along with tests, the testing approach can be any of your choice.

-To submit a solution, email us a zip of your code repository containing your solution, along with instructions on how to run it.
+To submit a solution, email us a zip of your code repository containing your solution and tests, along with instructions on how to run it.

 Thanks!